Hericium erinaceus - Bearded Tooth

-Classification note: Although DNA analysis has confirmed that many tooth fungi (such as the Hedgehog Fungus Hydnum repandum) are properly classified in the order Canthellales, the Bearded Tooth are not closely related to other tooth fungi and the Hericiaceae are now included in the order Russulales.
+Although DNA analysis has confirmed that many tooth fungi (such as the Hedgehog Fungus Hydnum repandum) are properly - Classified in the order Canthellales, the Bearded Tooth are is not closely related to other tooth fungi and so the Hericiaceae are now included in the order Russulales.

-This remarkable fungus and other member of the Hericiaceae are distinguished by their icicle-like spines, creating the appearance of a frozen waterfall (or perhaps, reflecting an alternative common name, the mane of a white lion!).
+Hericium erinaceus and other member of the Hericiaceae are distinguished by their icicle-like spines, upon the surfaces of which spores are produced.
+The pendent spine give the impression of a frozen waterfall (or perhaps, reflecting an alternative common name used particularly in North America, the mane of a white lion!).

 Identification guide